lacchain/besu-pro-testnet/README.md

 ```

 * If everything is correct, a ORION service and a PANTHEON service managed by Systemctl will be created with **stopped** status.
+* In order to be permissioned, now you need to follow the [administrative steps of the permissioning process](https://github.com/lacchain/besu-network/blob/master/PERMISSIONING_PROCESS.md).
+* Once you are permissioned, you can verify that you are connected to other nodes in the network by following the steps detailed in [#issue33](https://github.com/lacchain/besu-network/issues/33).

 ## Node Configuration